PoorOtterBob/poorotterbob.github.io/_pages/about.md

 # 🔥 News
 <!-- <div style="max-height:220px; overflow-y:auto; border-left:4px solid #f39c12; padding-left:10px; margin-top:8px; scrollbar-width:thin;"> -->
-- *2026.01*: &nbsp;🎉🎉 Three paper have been accepted by ICLR 2026 on multiple time series forecasting, weather forecasting and imbalanced graph classfication.
+- *2026.01*: &nbsp;🎉🎉 **Three paper have been accepted by ICLR 2026** on multiple time series forecasting, weather forecasting and imbalanced graph classfication.
 See you Rio de Janeiro!
-- *2025.12*: &nbsp;🎉🎉 One paper has been accepted by AAAI 2026 on imbalanced graph classfication.
+- *2025.12*: &nbsp;🎉🎉 **One paper has been accepted by AAAI 2026** on imbalanced graph classfication.
 See you Singapore!
 - *2025.10*: &nbsp;🎉🎉 I have got National Scholarship for Graduate students.
 - *2025.10*: &nbsp;🎉🎉 I have got NeurIPS 2025 Scholar Award.
 See you San Diego!
-- *2025.09*: &nbsp;🎉🎉 Two papers on the better spatiotemporal graph learning and long-term time series foracsting have been accepted by NeurIPS 2025.
+- *2025.09*: &nbsp;🎉🎉 **Two papers have been accepted by NeurIPS 2025** on the better spatiotemporal graph learning and long-term time series foracsting .
 A principled synergy of theory and empirical insight!
 - *2025.08*: &nbsp;🎉🎉 I will be the Session Chair on DM: Mining Temporal Data in IJCAI 2025 Guangzhou.
 See you Guangzhou!

 <!-- - *2025.06*: &nbsp;🎉🎉 One paper on mobile traffic learning has been accepted by TMC!